sribhargav1345/ML-Project/README.md

 <img src="Test/Test_005.jpg" alt="testing dataset" width="300"/>

-### 2. Training with Basic Models
+### 2. Models Used
-We employed Support Vector Machines (SVM) and K-Means clustering for training.
-The SVM model achieved 79% accuracy, while the K-Means clustering model achieved 75%.
-The completed data pipeline includes collecting and preprocessing data, PCA transformation, and model training/validation.

-### 3. Future Objectives and Challenges
-For the final submission, we aim to enhance model accuracy using Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN).
-Challenges include improving segmentation accuracy, which we plan to address through alternative models and techniques.
+Our project successfully identified handwriting in images, achieving a commendable accuracy of approximately 93%.
+We conducted extensive experiments, exploring various models such as Convolutional Neural Networks (CNN)-7 models used,Resnet -3 models used Support Vector Machines (SVM), K-Means clustering, and Hidden Markov Models (HMMs) for character recognition.We have successfully implemented an ensemble approach using the three models that yielded the highest accuracy.
+This ensemble leverages the predictive power of the top-performing models to enhance the overall performance, resulting in a more robust and accurate system

-### 4. Individual Contributions
+### 3. Individual Contributions
-- **Data Collection:** All group members contributed.
-- **Data Preprocessing, Feature Extraction, Testing:** Nikhil and Aditya.
-- **SVM, Grapheme Segmentation, K-Means:** Aditya and Bhargav.
+- **J V Aditya:** Pre-processing and Image Enhancement,SVM Model,Grapheme Segmentation,Ensembling.
+- **Chiruvolu Nikhil:** Feature Extraction,7 different CNN models,Hidden Markov Models.
+- **Bollapragada Sri Bhargav:** 3 different ResNet Models,.
+C-RNN Networks,K-Means Clustering.

 ## Final Deliverables
 Our final deliverables will include improved machine learning models, a detailed report on methodology, findings, and techniques to overcome segmentation challenges.